 At Least six subjects must be presented.
 Minimum grade H5 in two subjects and minimum grade O6/H7 in four other subjects.
 Applicants will need to meet the following minimum entry requirements:

 Mature students: Mature applicants should apply directly through the CAO and include a statement of interest.
 Leaving Certificate Mathematics is recommended.
 Applicants will be required to attend for interview.
-Approximately two places are available to mature applicants.

 International Students should visit the International Education website.